GetStream/stream-chat-swift/docusaurus/docs/iOS/components/message.md

 ## ChatMessageContentView

-This is the container class for a message, internally this class uses subviews such as the message bubble, reactions, attachments and user avatars.
+ChatMessageContentView is the container class for a message.
+Internally this class uses subviews such as the message bubble, reactions, attachments, and user avatars.

 ## Customizing Messages